What Is a Risk Control in Aviation SMS?

 There are obviously countless more proactive risk controls, but the primary way to identify a proactive risk control is to determine whether or not the risk control is used to detect or avoid undesirable safety events.
 If so, then the risk control should be considered a proactive risk control.

 Monitoring and implementing proactive risk controls are critically-essential activities for all proactive risk management practitioners.
 This is one of the core activities of SMS.
 In fact, when the FAA was drafting SMS legislation, they stated the purpose of SMS implementations as:

 The objective of Safety Management Systems (SMS) is to proactively manage safety, identify potential hazards, determine risk, and implement measures that mitigate the risk.
 The FAA envisions operators being able to use all of the components of SMS to enhance a carrier’s ability to identify safety issues and spot trends before they result in a near-miss, incident, or accident.
 For this reason, the FAA is requiring carriers to develop and implement an SMS.

-Being able to implement risk controls that are proactive requires a detailed understanding of:
+Being able to implement proactive risk controls requires a detailed understanding of:

 - The affected system(s);